abbycabs/mozsprint-repo-template/README.md

 ![Logo - Privacy and Security Situations Challenge](marketing/graphics/welcome_github.png)

+# What we’re doing?
+We're working with educators, designers and marketers to build a board game to everyone that's use the web can learn how to navigate safely using good online security and privacy practices.

+## The problem
+- It’s difficult to teach best privacy and security practices in local projects (Clubs, Meetups, Classroom...) in a highly engaging way.

+## The solution
+- Build a offline board game to teach privacy and security best practices.

+## Why our solution?
+Because people are enact strong online safety habits through offline board game that's a fun way to learn anything, and **bonus**: ***our game is open, offline and extensible***.

 # Getting Started
 ## Game play now!
 1. Download the board on your language: [[English](https://github.com/itidigitalbr/privacy-board-game/raw/master/board/privacy_board_game_english.pdf)] [[Portuguese](https://github.com/itidigitalbr/privacy-board-game/raw/master/board/privacy_board_game_portuguese.pdf)] [[Spanish](https://github.com/itidigitalbr/privacy-board-game/raw/master/board/privacy_board_game_spanish.pdf)] [German] [French]